Malice (American band): Biography

-In late 1987, Jay Reynolds left the band to join Megadeth in place of Chris Poland but was ultimately ousted several months later when bandleader Dave Mustaine decided on hiring Jay's former roommate and guitar teacher, Jeff Young, instead.
+In late 1987, Jay Reynolds left the band to join Megadeth in place of Chris Poland, but was ultimately ousted several months later when bandleader Dave Mustaine decided on hiring Jay's former roommate and guitar teacher, Jeff Young, instead.
 The band also parted ways with James Neal and carried on with a new vocalist, Mark Weitz, but finally split up in late 1988.

-The 1988 film Vice Versa featured Malice in a concert sequence, filmed in Champaign, IL, performing "Crazy In The Night".
-Metal Blade would issue a third Malice release, Crazy In The Night, in 1989.
-It contained 3 songs recorded with Neal and "Vice Versa", with producer Paul Sabu providing lead vocals.
+The 1988 film Vice Versa featured Malice in a concert sequence, filmed in Champaign, Illinois, performing "Crazy In The Night".
+Metal Blade issued a third Malice release, Crazy In The Night, in 1989.
+It contained three songs recorded with Neal and "Vice Versa", with producer Paul Sabu providing lead vocals.

-Following the demise of Malice, Jay Reynolds formed War Party with former Megadeth drummer Chuck Behler.
-Mick Zane and Mark Behn would team up with former Black 'n Blue drummer Pete Holmes and vocalist Mark Isom under the name Monster.
+Following the demise of Malice, Jay Reynolds formed War Party with former Megadeth drummer, Chuck Behler.
+Mick Zane and Mark Behn teamed up with former Black 'n Blue drummer Pete Holmes and vocalist Mark Isom under the name Monster.
 The band's sole album, Through the Eyes of the World, surfaced on Long Island Records in Europe in 1995 and on Pulse Records in the U.S. in 1997.

 In 1999, EastWest Japan re-issued both In The Beginning... and License to Kill on CD; U.S. label Wounded Bird would follow suit in 2004.

-Jay Reynolds joined a revamped Metal Church line-up in early 2004 and recorded 2 albums with the band, Weight of the World (2004) and A Light in the Dark (2006), before exiting again in 2008.
+Jay Reynolds joined a revamped Metal Church line-up in early 2004 and recorded two albums with the band, Weight of the World (2004) and A Light in the Dark (2006), before exiting again in 2008.

-In 2006, Malice announced that they would be doing a reunion tour but canceled a number of European tour dates the following year.
-The band did perform a handful of shows in the U.S. utilizing the services of Last Empire and future Vicious Rumors vocalist Brian Allen.
-The band finally returned to Europe in April 2011 to co-headline the Keep It True XIV festival in Germany with new vocalist James Rivera (Helstar, Vicious Rumors).
+In 2006, Malice announced that they would be doing a reunion tour, but then canceled a number of European tour dates the following year.
+The band did perform a handful of shows in the U.S., utilizing the services of Last Empire and future Vicious Rumors vocalist Brian Allen.
+The band finally returned to Europe in April 2011 to co-headline the Keep It True XIV festival in Germany with new vocalist James Rivera.

-In 2008, Malice issued an archives release, The Rare and Unreleased, on Retrospect Records containing all 4 songs from the Crazy In The Night EP and various early demos.
+In 2008, Malice issued an archives release, The Rare and Unreleased, on Retrospect Records containing all four songs from the Crazy In The Night EP, and various early demos.

 In late 2011, it was announced that Malice had signed a record deal with Germany's SPV/Steamhammer; Robert Cardenas of Agent Steel was confirmed as the band's new live bass player.
-New Breed of Godz, containing 4 new songs and re-recordings of 8 songs culled from In The Beginning... and License to Kill, was released in May 2012.
+New Breed of Godz, containing four new songs and re-recordings of eight songs culled from In The Beginning... and License to Kill, was released in May 2012.